Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/aebfa1a0-6b2a-4832-a659-6acff0f6f209)

 And finally I need a battery to power the whole bot.
-Am planning on running 2s.
+Am planning on running 2s and probbaly below 200 or maybe 300.
+I think I am planning on running 300amp because it might be overkill but at least i can keep my weapon on for longer now! :)